Travel Guide to the Pamir Highway and the Wakhan Valley

 Views from the Ak-Baital Pass on the Pamir Highway

-The descent toward Murghab doesn't change much in terms of vegetation: it's pure high-altitude desert, wind, rocks, and endless skies.
-But you're already beginning to see more human activity: lampposts, the occasional solitary yurt, and grazing animals.
+The descent towards Murghab is pure high-altitude desert, wind, and rocks.
+But you start to see a little more human activity: some light poles, the odd solitary yurt, animals grazing.

 🌬 Murghab: dust, wind, and a bit of civilization